jfaulkner/heimdall_tools/README.md

 11. update the CLI as needed and add in `usage` example
 12. (if needed) create and document any example or templates
 13. (if needed) create any supporing scripts
-14. (opt) gem build inspec_tools.gemspec
+14. (opt) gem build heimdall_tools.gemspec
-15. (opt) gem install inspec_tools
+15. (opt) gem install heimdall_tools
 16. (opt) test via the installed gem
 17. git commit -a -s `<your_branch>`
-18. Open a PRs aginst the MITRE inspec_tools repo
+18. Open a PRs aginst the MITRE heimdall_tools repo

 # Publishing a Release